Less than a decade after the creation of Visa, a few banks got together to launch a competing network, which would eventually be known as MasterCard.

 1969 = a big year in history

-First of all, the name was changed to “Master Charge: The Interbank Card” when Marine Midland Bank (today known as HSBC Bank USA) came on board.
+First of all, the name was changed to “Master Charge: The Interbank Card” when Marine Midland Bank (today, after many acquisitions, is known as HSBC Bank USA) came on board.

 The second big milestone was the merging of the Everything Card with Master Charge.
 The Everything Card was a competing product operated by First National City Bank (the predecessor to Citibank).

-Last but not least, it was during this year when they adopted the overlapping orange and red circles as a new logo... an image which would eventually become known the world over.
+Lastly for 1969, it was during the year when they adopted the overlapping orange and red circles as a new logo... an image which would eventually become known the world over.

 Master Charge becomes MasterCard

-Growth continued throughout the 80’s but it didn’t always come easy.
-Visa had a headstart on the international markets and was clearly the frontrunner in the credit card world.
+Growth continued throughout the 80's but it didn't always come easy.
+Visa had a considerable head start on the international markets and was clearly the frontrunner in the credit card world.